Will Politics, Policy and the Presidency Ever be the Same?

 Margaret Talev, White House correspondent, Bloomberg News; CNN political analyst; president, White House Correspondents’ Association (co-moderator)

-This event is presented by the School of Media and Public Affairs with the White House Correspondents' Association
+This event was presented by the School of Media and Public Affairs with the White House Correspondents' Association